iAtharvaP/SWD-Project/README.md

 I have used the timestamp option in the table to save the time of login.
 I was trying to build a incrementing variable to store the number of logins with differenciation(breakfast/luch/dinner)
-At the last in the billing section i stored the number of times a student has logged in to create the dues towards the respective Mess
+At the last in the billing section i stored the number of times a student has logged in to create the dues towards the respective Mess.
+I am still working on makig this code better.
+Thank You!